openaps/docs/docs/docs/Resources/switching-between-DIY-systems.md

 ### Targets and algorithm differences

 * Loop pulled targets from the app.
 OpenAPS pulls targets from the pump.
 Here’s [more detail on the data OpenAPS pulls and how it outputs data for you to understand the algorithm in action](<../How it works/understand-determine-basal>).
 * Loop has temporary targets available by using the workout mode in the Loop app.
-OpenAPS can have [multiple temp targets](<../How it works/autosens#eating-soon-and-activity-mode-temporary-targets>) (i.e. Eating Soon and Workout, etc., and can be set via the Nightscout Care Portal if the rig is online, and via [IFTTT/Alexa/pebble/scheduled in advance/location based triggers](<../Customize-Iterate/ifttt-integration>).
+OpenAPS can have [multiple temp targets](<../How it works/autosens#eating-soon-and-activity-mode-temporary-targets>) (e.g. Eating Soon and Workout, etc., and can be set via the Nightscout Care Portal if the rig is online, and via [IFTTT/Alexa/pebble/scheduled in advance/location based triggers](<../Customize-Iterate/ifttt-integration>).
 * OpenAPS has no bolus momentum or safety guard that prevent boluses; but has other key safety settings (see below)

 ### “MaxIOB” and other safety settings